MyFGitAccount/doraemon-Script/Speech1.md

 She pours water from a pitcher into three cups, a deliberate, calming motion.

 **YUKI (CONT'D)**
+The reason why we go matters as much as going itself.
-If Kanji goes out of fearful obligation, the seed is tainted by fear.
-If Momoko goes as an imitation of Christ, the seed is watered with love but may carry a subtle pride of martyrdom.
-If I go… I must examine my own motives.
-Do I seek to end the cycle of suffering, or to escape my own?
-Karma is meticulous.
-The intention behind the sacrifice is as important as the act.
+If Kanji goes out of fear, that action is rooted in fear.
+If Momoko goes in loving sacrifice, it may carry a hidden pride.
+If I go, I must ask: am I trying to truly end the cycle of suffering, or just running from my own?
+Karma is precise.
+The intention plants the seed.

 **KANJI**
 So we must not only decide *who*, but *with what mind*?
 That’s impossible to purify!